-5. An explanation of how sector-supported principles on degree algorithms and external examiners are being followed
+7.5 An explanation of how sector-supported principles on degree algorithms and external examiners are being followed

-The UUK's Guidance on Principles of Effective Degree Algorithm Design was applied as a tool to map the BU algorithm against during 2020/21.
-As a result of this mapping, further data modelling work was undertaken to test the impact of removing the discretionary rule on all student groups.2 Academic Standards and Education Committee approved the removal of the discretionary rule for new level 4 and level 7 students from 2021/22 in recognition that the use of any discretionary rule within a degree algorithm may not be consistently applied, can become subjective and lead to inequitable or unfair decisions.
+The UUK's Guidance on Principles of Effective Degree

+Algorithm Design was applied as a tool to map the BU algorithm against during 2020/21.
+As a result of this mapping, further data modelling work was undertaken to test the impact of removing the discretionary rule on all student groups.
+Academic Standards and Education Committee approved the removal of the discretionary rule for new level 4 and level 7 students from 2021/22 in recognition that the use of any discretionary rule within a degree algorithm may not be consistently applied, can become subjective and lead to inequitable or unfair decisions.

 The Academic Quality Team has undertaken an initial review of the External Examining Principles published by UUK, GuildHE, and QAA in August 2022 and can confirm BU policy and procedure for external examiners align to the principles outlined in this document.
-A more detailed mapping will take place in 2022/23 to identify potential areas for enhancement in the overall approach to external examining at BU.
+A more detailed mapping will take place in 2022/23 to identify potential areas for enhancement in the overall approach to external examiner process is due to be reviewed as part of an ongoing project to review and update BU's processes for programme approval, review and monitoring.